COMP2281/software-engineering-group-17/documentation/User-Manual/main.typ

 - `FixedUpdate`: Move the player up by a fixed amount (simulates the player pressing a directional input).

-- `OnTriggerEnter2D`: Check if the player collides with `GameObject` and if this is the case teleport the player to a specified location, update the animation sprites and disable the player's movement input.
+- `OnTriggerEnter2D`: Check if the player collides with `GameObject`, and if this is the case, teleport the player to a specified location, update the animation sprites and disable the player's movement input.

 - `MovePlayer`: Wait 0.75 seconds, then re-enable the player's movement input.